taixingbi/coding-test/general/loading web slowly/README.md

 14. In studies, Page Time Load goes from 1s to 6s – the probability of bounce increases 106%.
 15. In studies, Page Time Load goes from 1s to 10s – the probability of bounce increases 123%.
 16. In a recent study, the average load time for a web page was 3.21s.
-17. In a recent study, the average load time for a mobile web page is 22 seconds.
+17. In a recent study, the average load time for a **mobile web page is 22 seconds**.
 18. For every 100ms decrease in homepage load speed, a company’s customer base saw a 1.11% lift in session based conversion Users read fewer articles each day whilst experiencing delays loading each web page.
 The speed of the site negatively impacts a user’s session depth, no matter how small the delay.
 19. Two thirds of UK consumers (67%) cite slow loading times as the main reason they would abandon an online purchase.